chesahkalu/azure_administrator/virtual_network.md

 - **Solution**:
     - Create a virtual network in each office.
     - Create a VM in each virtual network.
-    - Peer New York and Boston virtual networks.
+    - Create a `local` network peering between New York and Boston virtual networks.
-    - Peer New York and Seattle virtual networks.
+    - Create a `global` network peering between New York and Seattle virtual networks.
     - Verify that the New York VM can communicate with both the Boston and Seattle VMs.
-    - Verify that Boston and Seattle VMs `can not` communicate with each other.
+    - Verify that Boston and Seattle VMs `can not` communicate with each other as peering is `non-transitive`.
     - Peer the Boston and Seattle virtual networks.
     - Verify that the Boston and Seattle VMs can communicate with each other.